A transformer-based neural operator for large-eddy simulation of turbulence: Numerical experiments

 In order to further compare the performance of different models in predicting multi-scale properties of turbulence, we calculate the longitudinal structure functions of the filtered velocity.
 These structure functions are defined by\cite{xie2018modified,xie2020approximate}

-where $n$ is the order of structure function, $\bar{u}^{r m s}=\sqrt{\left\langle \bar{u}_i \bar{u}_i\right\rangle}$, and $\delta_r \bar{u}=[\overline{\mathbf{u}}(\mathbf{x}+\mathbf{r})-\overline{\mathbf{u}}(\mathbf{x})] \cdot \hat{\mathbf{r}}$ represents the longitudinal increment of the velocity at the separation $\mathbf{r}$.
+where $n$ is the order of structure function, $\bar{u}_{\text{rms}}=\sqrt{\left\langle \bar{u}_i \bar{u}_i\right\rangle}$, and $\delta_r \bar{u}=[\overline{\mathbf{u}}(\mathbf{x}+\mathbf{r})-\overline{\mathbf{u}}(\mathbf{x})] \cdot \hat{\mathbf{r}}$ represents the longitudinal increment of the velocity at the separation $\mathbf{r}$.
 Here, $\hat{\mathbf{r}}=\mathbf{r} /|\mathbf{r}|$ denotes the unit distance vector.

-Fig.~\ref{HIT_structure} compares the structure functions of the filtered velocity for different models with fDNS data at $t/\tau\approx6.0$ and $t/\tau\approx40$.
+Fig.~\ref{HIT_structure} compares the structure functions of the filtered velocity for different models with fDNS data at different time instants.
+Here, the Kolmogorov scale are used to normalize the distance.
 It can be seen that the DMM model exhibits an overestimation of the structure functions at short distances in comparison to those of the fDNS data.
-As can be observed from Fig.~\ref{HIT_structure}(a) and (d), the FNO model exhibits an increasing deviation in predicting the structure functions at $t/\tau\approx6.0$ as the distance $r/\bar{\Delta}$ increases, with the predicted results overestimating those obtained from fDNS.
-However, in the case of long-term predictions, the FNO model depicts a decreasing deviation of the predicted structure functions as the distance increases.
-In contrast, the TNO and DSM models can always accurately predict the structure functions at both small and large separations.
+As can be observed from Fig.~\ref{HIT_structure}(a) and (d), the FNO model exhibits an increasing deviation in predicting the structure functions at $t/\tau\approx6.0$ as the distance $r/\eta$ increases, with the predicted results overestimating those obtained from fDNS.
+In contrast, the TNO and DSM models can always accurately predict the structure functions at both short-term and long-term prediction.

 Furthermore, we compare PDFs of the normalized velocity increments $\delta_r \bar{u}/\bar{u}^{rms}$ with distance $r=\Delta$ and $r=4\Delta$ at different time instants in Fig.~\ref{HIT_inc14}.
 It can be seen that the PDFs of the normalized velocity increments predicted by all models show a good agreement with the fDNS data.
 From Fig.~\ref{HIT_inc14}(b), it is seen that the predictions of the velocity increments from the TNO model and DSM model are very close to fDNS in the region near zero velocity increment.
-However, the predictions from the DSM model and the DMM model deviate after $\delta_r \bar{u}/\bar{u}^{rms}=0.5$, while the TNO model maintains a good consistency with fDNS.
+However, the predictions from the DSM model and the DMM model deviate after $\delta_r \bar{u}/\bar{u}_{\text{rms}}=0.5$, while the TNO model maintains a good consistency with fDNS.
 This further demonstrates the TNO model's superior accuracy in comparison to the other models.